amacanovic/sklearnR.metrics/README.md

 packages implement different types of averaging for measure calculation.
 Especially when it comes to multi-label problems, this can cause issues with interpretation and comparability of results across different applications.
-In the documentaton, we clearly denote which metrics match those output by the sklearn.metrics functions - which are most widely used in implementations using python - but also those given by several R packages that offer options for multi-class (yardstick package) or multi-label (HEMDAG and mlr) classifcation performance measure calculation.
+In the documentation, we clearly denote which metrics match those output by the sklearn.metrics functions - which are most widely used in implementations using python - but also those given by several R packages that offer options for multi-class (yardstick package) or multi-label (HEMDAG and mlr) classification performance measure calculation.

 This package currently supports a variety of F-score (F1) measures for multi-class and multi-label classification, as well as the accuracy